Obtained Over $1 Billion in Settlements & Trial Verdicts

 You Can Always Afford Our Experienced Medical Malpractice Attorneys

-At Dolan Dobrinsky Rosenblum, LLP, we are committed to assisting you with your medical malpractice claim regardless of your financial status.
+At Dolan Dobrinsky Rosenblum Bluestein, LLP, we are committed to assisting you with your medical malpractice claim regardless of your financial status.
 Our dedicated Miami medical malpractice lawyers understand how devastating an injury resulting from medical negligence can be, and we can take your case on a contingency fee basis.
-In other words, you will not have to pay anything up front, and there will be no costs to you unless we win.
+In other words, you will not have to pay anything upfront, and there will be no costs to you unless we win.
 If we are able to recover for you, then our fee will be a percentage of your settlement or your jury award.
 To be clear, we only get a fee if we are able to recover for you.
-We are confident in our ability to craft a strong medical malpractice case, and we are willing to take on financial risk ourselves in order to ensure that you have an experienced advocate on your side.
+We are confident in our ability to craft a strong medical malpractice case, and we are willing to take on financial risks ourselves in order to ensure that you have an experienced advocate on your side.

-Contact Our Team Today
+Contact Our Experienced Team Today.
+We Can Help!

 Were you recently injured as a result of a healthcare provider’s negligence?
 You should not have to bear the financial, physical, or psychological burdens associated with your physician’s mistakes.
-At Dolan Dobrinsky Rosenblum, LLP, we regularly represent medical malpractice victims in Miami, and we can schedule a free, no-obligation legal consultation today.
+At Dolan Dobrinsky Rosenblum Bluestein, LLP, we regularly represent medical malpractice victims in Miami, and we can schedule a free, no-obligation legal consultation today.
 Our aggressive Miami medical malpractice attorneys serve clients in Miami, as well as throughout Miami-Dade County, Broward County, and Palm Beach County.
 Contact us to learn more.

 Medical Malpractice FAQs